Monday, December 8, 2008

 1 Tbsp. oil

-1 onion, halved and cut into strips
+1 lb. meat, cut into strips1 onion, halved and cut into strips

 2 peppers, any color, cut into strips